zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 RISCV architecture
 ------------------

-On the RISCV architecture, the kernel treats each thread as a non-user or FPU user and the thread must be tagged by one of the following techniques.
+On the RISCV architecture, the kernel simply treats all thread as an FPU user if CONFIG_FP and CONFIG_FP_SHARING selected.
+This may lead to performance problems need to be optimized, that only if a thread is tagged as an FPU user, the kernel should to save or restore its FP context during thread context switching.

-* A statically-created RISCV thread can be tagged by passing the :c:macro:`K_FP_REGS` option to :c:macro:`K_THREAD_DEFINE`.

-* A dynamically-created RISCV thread can be tagged by passing the :c:macro:`K_FP_REGS` to :cpp:func:`k_thread_create()`.

-During thread context switching the RISCV kernel saves the *callee-saved* floating point registers, if the switched-out thread has been using them.
-Additionally, the *caller-saved* floating point registers are saved on the thread's stack.
-If the switched-in thread has been using the floating point registers, the kernel restores the *callee-saved* FP registers of the switched-in thread and the *caller-saved* FP context is restored from the thread's stack.
-Thus, the kernel does not save or restore the FP context of threads that are not using the FP registers.
-An extra 128 bytes (single floating point hardware) or 256 bytes (double floating point hardware) of stack space is required to load and store floating point registers.
+An extra 132 bytes (4 x 32 single precesion + fscr)
+or 260 bytes (8 x 32 double precesion + fscr) of stack space is required to load and store floating point registers.

 Implementation
 **************